Commonwealth Parliamentary Association: Officers

-The office of Chairperson of the CPA Executive Committee is held by Ian Liddell-Grainger MP of the Parliament of the United Kingdom since August 2022.
-He was previously Acting Chairperson from April 2021.
+The office of Chairperson of the CPA Executive Committee is held by Hon.
+Christopher Kalilia, MP of the National Assembly of Zambia since November 2024.

-Previous CPA Chairpersons have included: Emilia Monjowa Lifaka MP, Deputy Speaker of the National Assembly of Cameroon (2017-2021); Shirin Sharmin Chaudhury, Speaker of Jatiyo Sangsad Bhaban of Bangladesh (2014–2017), who succeeded Sir Alan Haselhurst MP (2011–2014), formerly Chairman of Ways and Means of the UK Parliament.
+Previous CPA Chairpersons have included: Ian Liddell-Grainger of the Parliament of the United Kingdom (2021-2024), Emilia Monjowa Lifaka, Deputy Speaker of the National Assembly of Cameroon (2017-2021); Shirin Sharmin Chaudhury, Speaker of Jatiyo Sangsad Bhaban of Bangladesh (2014–2017), who succeeded Alan Haselhurst (2011–2014), formerly Chairman of Ways and Means of the UK Parliament.

 The position of CPA Vice-Chairperson is currently held by Hon.
-Osei Kyei Mensah Bonsu, MP, Majority Leader and Member of the Parliament of Ghana.
+Carmel Sepuloni, MP, Deputy Leader of the Opposition and Member of the New Zealand Parliament.

-Since August 2022, the CPA Treasurer is Anurag Sharma (politician), MP of the Parliament of India.
+Since August 2022, the CPA Treasurer is Anurag Sharma (politician), member of the Parliament of India.

-Since August 2022, the Chairperson of the Commonwealth Women Parliamentarians is Hon.
-Dr Zainab Gimba, MP from the House of Representatives (Nigeria).
-Previous CWP Chairpersons include: Shandana Gulzar Khan, MNA from the National Assembly of Pakistan; Hon.
-Noraini Ahmad MP, Parliament of Malaysia; Rt Hon.
-Rebecca Kadaga MP, Parliament of Uganda; Hon.
-Alix Boyd Knights, House of Assembly of Dominica; Ms Kashmala Tariq, National Assembly of Pakistan; Hon.
-Lindiwe Maseko, Parliament of South Africa and Gauteng Provincial Legislature.
+Since October 2025, the Chairperson of the Commonwealth Women Parliamentarians is Catherine Fife, MPP from the Legislative Assembly of Ontario, Canada.
+Previous CWP Chairpersons include: Zainab Gimba, MP from the House of Representatives (Nigeria); Shandana Gulzar Khan, MNA from the National Assembly of Pakistan; Noraini Ahmad, MP from the Parliament of Malaysia; Rebecca Kadaga, MP from the Parliament of Uganda; Alix Boyd Knights, House of Assembly of Dominica; Kashmala Tariq, National Assembly of Pakistan; Lindiwe Maseko, Parliament of South Africa and Gauteng Provincial Legislature.

-Since August 2022, the Chairperson for the CPA Small Branches is Joy Burch, MLA, Speaker of the Australian Capital Territory Legislative Assembly.
-Previous CPA Small Branches Chairpersons include Niki Rattle, Speaker of the Parliament of the Cook Islands and Hon.
-Angelo Farrugia, Speaker of the Parliament of Malta.
+Since November 2024, the Chairperson for the CPA Small Branches is Hon.
+Valerie Woods, Speaker of the House of Representatives of Belize.
+Previous CPA Small Branches Chairpersons include: Joy Burch, previously MLA and Speaker of the Australian Capital Territory Legislative Assembly, Niki Rattle, former Speaker of the Parliament of the Cook Islands and Angelo Farrugia, Speaker of the Parliament of Malta.

-Since August 2022, the Chairperson of the Commonwealth Parliamentarians with Disabilities (CPwD) is Hon.
-Laura Kanushu MP from the Parliament of Uganda.
-Previous CPwD Chairpersons include Hon.
-Dennitah Ghati HSC from the National Assembly (Kenya) and Hon.
-Kevin Murphy (Canadian politician), former Speaker of the House of Assembly of Nova Scotia.
+Since August 2022, the Chairperson of the Commonwealth Parliamentarians with Disabilities (CPwD) is Laura Kanushu, MP from the Parliament of Uganda.
+Previous CPwD Chairpersons include Dennitah Ghati, HSC from the National Assembly (Kenya), and Kevin Murphy (Canadian politician), former Speaker of the House of Assembly of Nova Scotia.

 Secretaries-General

 The CPA's 8th Secretary-General is Stephen Twigg.
-He was appointed in August 2020 for a four-year term.
+He was appointed in August 2020 for a four-year term and this was renewed in 2024 for another four years.
 Twigg was elected to the Parliament of the United Kingdom as a Member of Parliament from 1997 to 2005 (Enfield Southgate) and from 2010 to 2019 (Liverpool West Derby).
 During his parliamentary career, he held several senior positions including chairing the International Development Select Committee, Minister for Schools and a range of Shadow Front Bench roles.